 This course is an introduction to the fundamental concepts of financial accounting as prescribed by U.S. generally accepted accounting principles (GAAP) as applied to transactions and events that affect business organizations.
 Students will examine the procedures and systems to accumulate, analyze, measure, and record financial transactions.
 Students will use recorded financial information to prepare a balance sheet, income statement, statement of cash flows, and statement of shareholders' equity to communicate the business entity's results of operations and financial position to users of financial information who are external to the company.
 Students will study the nature of assets, liabilities, and owners' equity while learning to use reported financial information for purposes of making decisions about the company.
 Students will be exposed to International Financial Reporting Standards (IFRS).
-Prerequisite: Meet TSI collegereadiness standard for Mathematics; or equivalent.
-(3 lecture hours per week).
+Prerequisite: Students enrolling in this course must meet the college algebra standard on the placement test or have passed MATH 0312 or equivalent with a grade of A, B, or C. (3 lecture hours per week.
 [CB5203015104]

-ACCT 2302

-Principles of Managerial Accounting (3 credits)
+ACCT 2302 Principles of Managerial Accounting (3 credits)